hxri/phisyks.github.io/_posts/string-theory/2015-10-29-String-Theory-an-Introduction.md

 ---
 layout: post
-title: "Introduction: The world of Strings"
+title: "An Introduction to String theory: The world of Strings"
 description: "A Brief introduction to string theory"
 author: "Phisyks"
 coverImg: "post-bg.jpg"